pact-foundation/jest-pact/README.md

   logFileName?: string; // filename for the log file
 }

-type JestPactOptions = PactOptions & ExtraOptions;
+type JestPactOptions = PactV2Options & ExtraOptions;

 type JestMessageConsumerOptions = MessageConsumerOptions & ExtraOptions;
 ```

 ### Defaults

-Jest-Pact sets some helpful default PactOptions for you.
+Jest-Pact sets some helpful default `PactV2Options`/`PactV3Options` for you.
 You can override any of these by explicitly setting corresponding option.
 Here are the defaults:

 - `log` is set so that log files are written to `/pact/logs`, and named `<consumer>-<provider>-mockserver-interaction.log`.
 If you provided an explicit `port`, then the log file name is `<consumer>-<provider>-mockserver-interaction-port-<portNumber>.log`
 - `dir` is set so that pact files are written to `/pact/pacts`